vtereshkov/umka-lang/spec.md

 fn tobytes*(buf: interface{}): []uint8
 ```

 Copies the bytes of `buf` to a byte array.
-An error is triggered if some of the bytes represent a pointer.

 ```
 fn frombytes*(buf: interface{}, bytes: []uint8)